top of page

 The Asociación Protectora de Animales El Campello (APAC) started to rescue abandoned dogs and sterilize feral cats in 1999.

 Abandoned dogs are first fully checked by our vets and blood tested, wormed, treated for fleas etc., vaccinated, micro chipped and, if old enough, sterilized.
-Only then they are ready for adoption.
-While the dog is waiting for a loving home, it stays in a kennel.
+As we do not have our own facilities, while the dogs are waiting for a loving home, they stay either in foster care (which is very difficult to find) in a local animal hotel where we pay a daily fee.

 We sterilize feral cats, as long as we know that they are fed and watered daily.
-They undergo surgery and stay with the vet for 24 hours and are then returned to the place they lived before as no further treatment is required.
+They undergo surgery are then returned to the place they lived before as no further treatment is required.

 Meet our Committee members